Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 ![Request Driven - Token Queue Offline Diagram](./request-driven_token-queue_offline.png)

 Well, maybe.
-But this new architecture has produced a new problem: the user can now get stuck in a pending state for a long period of time.
+But this new architecture has introduced a new problem: the user can now get stuck in a pending state for a long period of time.

 This can happen because after generating a request token, the UI moves into a pending state until that token is resolved.
 How long does it take for a token to be resolved?
 Well, if the app is online, it probably won't take but a few seconds.
 But if the app is offline, then it could take minutes, hours, or days - however long it takes for the user to move to an area in which the app can reestablish connectivity.